-In the X-Ring topology, every switch should be enabled with X-Ring function and two ports should be assigned as the member ports in the ring.
-Only one switch in the X-Ring group would be set as the master switch that one of its two member ports would be blocked, called backup port, and another port is called working port.
+In the X-Ring topology, each switch should be enabled with the X-Ring function and two ports of each switch should be configured as the member ports in the ring.
+Only one switch in the X-Ring group would be set as the master switch that one of its two member ports, known as backup port, would be blocked and the other port is called working port.
 Other switches in the X-Ring group are called working switches and their two member ports are called working ports.
-When the failure of network connection occurs, the backup port of the master switch (Ring Master) will automatically become a working port to recover from the failure.
+When the failure of network connection occurs, the backup port (blocked) of the master switch (Ring Master) will automatically become a working port to help the entire group recover from the failure.

-The switch supports the function and interface for setting the switch as the ring master or not.
-The ring master can negotiate and place command to other switches in the X-Ring group.
-If there are 2 or more switches in master mode, the software will select the switch with lowest MAC address number as the ring master.
-The X-Ring master ring mode can be enabled by setting the X-Ring configuration interface.
+The switch supports the function and interface to configure the switch being a ring master.
+The ring master can negotiate and place commands to other switches in the X-Ring group.
+If there are two or more switches in master mode, the software will configure the switch with lowest MAC address number as the ring master.
+The ring master mode can be enabled via the X-Ring configuration interface.
 Also, the user can identify whether the switch is the ring master by checking the corresponding LED indicator on the panel of the switch.

-The system also supports the Couple Ring that can connect 2 or more X-Ring group for the redundant backup function; Dual Homing function that can prevent connection lose between X-Ring group and the upper level/core switch.
+The system also supports the Couple Ring topology that can connect two X-Ring groups for the redundant backup function.
+Besides, the Dual Homing topology can prevent connection lose between the X-Ring group and the upper level/core switch.

-- Enable X-Ring: To enable the X-Ring function, tick the checkbox beside the Enable Ring string label.
-If this checkbox is not ticked, all the ring functions are unavailable. - > Enable Ring Master: Tick the checkbox to enable this switch to be the ring master. - Ist & 2nd Ring Ports: Pull down the selection menu to assign the ports as the member ports.
-1{st} Ring Port is the working port and 2{nd} Ring Port is the backup port.
-When 1{st} Ring Port fails, the system will automatically upgrade the 2{nd} Ring Port to be the working port. - Enable Couple Ring: To enable the coupe ring function, tick the checkbox beside the Enable Couple Ring string label. - > Couple port: Assign the member port which is connected to the other ring group. - Control port: When the Enable Couple Ring checkbox is ticked, you have to assign the control port to form a couple-ring group between the two X-rings. - Enable Dual Homing: Set up one of the ports on the switch to be the Dual Homing port.
-For a switch, there is only one Dual Homing port.
-Dual Homing function only works when the X-Ring function enabled. - And then, click Apply to apply the configuration.
+- Enable X-Ring: To enable the X-Ring function, tick the check box beside the Enable Ring string label.
+If this check box is not ticked, all the ring functions are unavailable. - Enable Ring Master: Tick the check box to enable this switch to be the ring master. - ▶ 1st & 2nd Ring Ports: Pull down the selection menu to assign the ports as the member ports.
+1st Ring Port is the working port and 2nd Ring Port is the backup port.
+When 1st Ring Port fails, the system will automatically upgrade the 2nd Ring Port to be the working port. - Enable Couple Ring: To enable the coupe ring function, tick the check box beside the Enable Couple Ring string label. - Coupling Port: Assign the member port which is connected to the other ring group. - ➤ Control Port: When the Enable Couple Ring check box is ticked, you have to assign the control port to form a couple-ring group between the two X-rings. - Enable Dual Homing: Having ticked this check box, click the pull-down menu to select one port to be the Dual Homing port which is the only one on the switch.
+Dual Homing function works only when the X-Ring function is enabled. - And then, click Apply to have the configuration take effect.